rzuccolo/rz-classical-vehicle-detection/writeup_classical-vehicle-detection.md

 ![alt text][image4]

-Objects on the image may belong at same class but show up in different colors, that is know as non-variance problem.
-To deal with that, we got evaluate how to better cluster the color information of same class objects.
+Objects on the image may belong to same class but show up in different colors, that is known as the non-variance problem.
+To deal with that, we got to evaluate how to better cluster the color information of same class objects.
 We look into different color spaces and observe how the object we are looking for, stand-out from the background.
 There are many color spaces out there such as HLV, HSV, LUV, YUV, YCrCb, etc.   **I have adopted YCrCb color space**, since I found it to be clustering the colors pretty well along the Y channel as shown below. **Hence, I have computed HOG futures only for Y channel**.

 Code lines (187-202) in `vehicle_detection_helpers.py`.